 There’s no one size fits all marketing.
 Even if content marketing proves to be effective for inbound marketing, your brand should not solely depend on it.
 There are companies that prefer community-based campaigns (donations/sponsorship, offline events, networking groups, etc..) rather than the use of content marketing.

-This is a simple process you can apply to your brand’s marketing campaign:
+This is a simple process you can apply to your brand’s marketing campaign, and which will help you maintain brand consistency:

 - Identify.
-What trends/issues your brand can able to contribute into the community?
+What trends/issues is your brand able to contribute into the community?
 Does your plan align with the goals/objectives of the company?

 - Evaluate.
 What makes it difficult for your campaign to achieve the desired results?
 Lack of brand exposure?
 Poor user experience?
 Inadequate resources to support the campaign?